SD › Thailand › Bangkok › Best Time to Visit

 - New Year’s Day – New Year’s Day, January 1, is a public holiday in Thailand.
 While it may be a little quieter as some residents visit their local temple to make merit, the shops and malls remain open and only government offices and banks will be closed.

-National Children’s Day – On this day, celebrated on the second Saturday in January, doors that are usually closed to the public are opened, like the Government House, Defence Minstry and inner Grand Palace.
+- National Children’s Day – On this day, celebrated on the second Saturday in January, doors that are usually closed to the public are opened, like the Government House, Defence Ministry and inner Grand Palace.
 Zoos, theme parks and many other sights are free, and there are many special events held for children.

 - Bangkok Fringe Festival – Held annually between late January and early February, this performing arts festival that takes place at the Patravadi Theater features Thai and international artists who perform dance, music, theater, puppetry, film, and more.